What is a Caricature? Caricature Definition & Explanation

-According to the dictionary, a caricature is:
+According to the dictionary, the definition for caricature is:

 "A drawing that makes someone look funny or foolish because some part of the person's appearance is exaggerated."
 (Britannica)

-But if you just wanted a caricature definition you wouldn't be here would you?
+But if you just wanted a caricature definition, you wouldn't be here would you?

-Here’s a piece of art by the best caricaturist in the world by many people’s standards, Al Hirschfeld.
+Below, you'll see a piece of art by the best caricaturist in the world by many people’s standards, Al Hirschfeld.
 Hirschfeld used to draw for the New York Times, Broadway and many movies, and he even inspired the Genie from Aladdin and later the "Rhapsody in Blue" segment from Fantasia 2000.

 Image courtesy of the Al Hirschfeld Foundation